Zomino/realtime-patterns/polling/README.md

 ```

 ## Pros
-- **Easy to implement:** Requires minimal changes to existing client-server setups.
 - **Broad compatibility:** Works in all browsers and environments since it relies on standard HTTP requests.
 - **No special infrastructure needed:** Does not require WebSockets or persistent connections.